RuoxiQin/ObjectRecognition/README.md

 The ``scene.xml`` is file generated from ``LabelMe`` which records the location of the objects.

+The ``dataset`` folder in our repository is only a demo.
+The entire training data set is too large to be added into the repository.
+If you want the full training data set, please contact us.

 The trained weight is stored at ``tmp/``.
 You can train different neural network and store their weights in different directory such as ``tmp/first/`` or ``tmp/second/``.